nomppy/nomppy.github.io/content/index.md

 ### Me
 Hello and welcome to my website.
-I'm a second-year student at UMich, majoring in physics and math with minors in CS and creative writing.
+I'm a second-year student at UMich studying physics and math.
+I write and code for fun.

-I love poetry, cats, board games/puzzles, pretty shapes, rain, music ([my Spotify](https://open.spotify.com/user/tbkwdf650gvc7vlikkdmoj1k1?si=6a456a77516f4066)).
+I like poetry, cats, board games/puzzles, pretty shapes, rain, music ([my Spotify](https://open.spotify.com/user/tbkwdf650gvc7vlikkdmoj1k1?si=6a456a77516f4066)).
 I have some writings at [/posts](/posts), and these days, I also write frequently for [The Michigan Daily](https://www.michigandaily.com/author/sunken/).

 ### Contact
 I offer writing services and tutoring in math, physics, and computer science.